AndriBaal/rogue_like/README.md

 ? [ ] Room complete indicator (Make a rewarding effect when clearing a room) ? [ ] UI Theme
 ? [ ] Make second cursor for UI
+? [ ] Rework enemy hitboxes (Make 2 hitboxes)
-- [ ] Reset camera when opening skill tree or map
+- [x] Reset camera when opening skill tree or map
 - [ ] Show Mana cost and cooldown of skills in description and when selecting spells
 - [ ] Show skill name / description in Inventory
+- [ ] Add Zoom to camera in map and skill tree
 - [ ] Slime variations
-- [ ] Add torges in corridors
+- [ ] Add torches in corridors
 - [x] Fix pathfinding with multiple enemies (good enough for now)
 - [x] Roll through enemies
 - [x] Player UI Remake